 Kate first learned to knit in high school.
 Since then, she has explored a variety of knitting traditions, including both the English/American and Continental knitting techniques, lace knitting, Aran, and the multi-colored Fair Isle and Scandinavian techniques.
 Kate enjoys making sweaters, socks, mittens, and other garments in a variety of styles and materials, using many of her own wheel-spun yarns.
 She likes teaching and believes that enjoyment and enthusiasm are necessary as adults learn a new craft.
 Kate currently resides in Madison, Wisconsin, and has the good fortune of to be married to a knitter/spinner.

 Current Courses Offered by Kate Hartman

-This class is an enjoyable, two-day beginning knitting class which focuses not only on basic stitches and skills, but also on recognizing and correcting common mistakes which often frustrate the beginner.
-Topics include basic knitting skills, yarn basics and pattern reading.
-You will be provided with a beginning book, one…
+This class is an enjoyable, two-day beginning knitting class that focuses both on basic stitches and skills, and on recognizing and correcting common mistakes that often frustrate the beginner.
+Topics include essential knitting skills, yarn basics, and pattern reading.
+You will be provided with a introductory book, one pair of…